If building a house is on your mind, then getting a land loan is as well.

 A land loan is one of the ways that you can make your dream possible.

 In this blog, we’ll tell you everything you need to know about land loans and how to apply for them.

 1. What is a land loan?

-A land loan is a loan used to finance the purchase of a plot of land as well as the construction of a structure on the land (either residential or commercial).
+A land loan is a loan used to finance the purchase of a plot of land and sometimes the construction of a structure on the land (either residential or commercial) as well.

 The type of land loan you obtain will ultimately depend on the location of the land and the intended use.

 It can be fairly easy or relatively difficult for you to obtain a land loan depending on your financial capabilities.

 Different types of land loans all have their own qualifications for borrowers to meet.

 We’ll walk you through the commonalities that you’ll need to know.